 11. Financially Sustainable

-A goal for most Visitor Centre we work with or talk is to become more financially sustainable.
+A goal for most Visitor Centres we work with are to become more financially sustainable.

 This is so they can reduce their reliance on public funds in their operational budget.

 However their challenge is to maintain their reputation of offering up to the minute yet independent advice.